-A survey of techniques, instructional skills and strategies for teaching English to non-native speakers in grades K-12.
-Required for a M.S. in TESOL and for the Florida Add-on ESOL Endorsement.
+A survey of approaches, methods, techniques, and procedures for teaching English to non-native speakers in grades K-12.
+This is a required course for the M.S. degree in TESOL and for the Florida and Nevada add-on ESOL Endorsement.
+Prerequisite/s: None